kiyoshisasano-DeepZenSpace/kiyoshisasano-DeepZenSpace/11_PhaseDrift_AI_Prototype/06_crosscultural_drift_patterns.md

 Phase Drift structure can be:

-- **Localized** to match culturally embedded rhythms of interaction
+- **Localized** to reflect embedded cultural rhythms of attention and interaction
-- **Informed** by symbolic traditions that value non-intervention
+- **Informed** by symbolic traditions that prioritize non-intervention and holding
-- **Expanded** into multi-cultural care models, inclusive dialogue agents, and ambient infrastructure AI
+- **Expanded** into multi-cultural care frameworks, inclusive dialogue agents, and ambient social AI

 ---

 ## Notes

-This file is not an anthropological analysis.
+This document is not anthropological in nature.
-It offers **designable echoes** of lived structures that resist over-interpretation.
+It offers **designable echoes** of lived relational structures—places where interpretation is suspended, and silence is **a form of structural care**.

-Phase Drift structure thrives where **silence means care**, and **presence can occur without speech**.
+Phase Drift thrives where **presence does not require speech**, and **meaning arises through mutual holding**.

 ---